damiannolan/leveraging-microservices-as-an-application-architecture/README.md

 # Leveraging Microservices as an Application Architecture

-A repository containing a literature review on Microservices entitled ..Leveraging Microservices as an Application Architecture.
+A repository containing a literature review on Microservices entitled

+...Leveraging Microservices as an Application Architecture.

 ## Compile source to PDF